swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     mv all_data all_data_IMPORTANT

-Now the file name has been changed to all_data_IMPORTANT.
+Type in `ls`, and you will see that file name has been changed to all_data_IMPORTANT.
 Let's delete the backup file now:

     rm /tmp/all_data_backup